 Even though almost all kinds of bevel shapes can be butt welded, they have advantages and disadvantages.
 As mentioned, V-Bevel and J-Bevel are the most common pipe bevel shapes for butt welding, so we’ll be discussing the main differences between these two.

 There are various advantages that butt welds offer in general.
-Butt welds have for example a high strength with complete fusion, butt welds are easy to inspect, butt welds are easy to machine, and it provides deformation control.
+Butt welds have for example a high strength with complete fusion, butt welds are easy to inspect, butt welds are easy to machine, and provide deformation control.

-Our stationary pipe beveling machines, the Beaver Series, can create perfectly beveled ends in desired shapes, to makes the pipes ready for butt joint welding.
-We offer a full range of pipe beveling machine with manual, automatic and CNC control options for metal pipes between 3” and 56”.
+Our stationary pipe beveling machines, the Beaver Series, can create perfectly beveled ends in desired shapes, to make the pipes ready for butt joint welding.
+We offer a full range of pipe beveling machines with manual, automatic, and CNC control options for metal pipes between 3” and 56”.

 As we all know, SAW is a very efficient process for fast filling of open bevel butt joints in heavy wall piping and spooling.
 The Rotoweld 3.0 with SAW option is a very versatile and powerful machine.
 In addition to its unique fully automated, defect-free MIG root-pass, it offers a broad selection of options for the fill passes, namely spray MIG, flux core, and SAW.
 Whether your scope of work is carbon steel or stainless steel, standard wall, or heavy wall, the Rotoweld will significantly increase (4-8 times) your productivity and will ensure 100% reproducibility of the quality of the welds.

 Contact us for more information about the options of our beveling machines, and the Rotoweld.